Upturn unsubscribed user

 Positioning

-Gilead is a leading biopharmaceutical company with a strong position in antiviral therapies and expanding presence in oncology.
-Competitive advantages include established brands, research expertise, and strategic acquisitions.
+Gilead Sciences Inc. is a major player in the biopharmaceutical industry, with a strong focus on antiviral therapies and a growing presence in oncology.
+Its competitive advantages include its established product portfolio, strong research and development capabilities, and strategic acquisitions.

 Total Addressable Market (TAM)